zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 If `revoke-child` flag is set to `true` then all the certificates in the chain signed by the revoked certificate will be revoked as well.

-Only the owner (sender) can revoke the certificate.
 Root certificates can not be revoked this way, use  `PROPOSE_X509_CERT_REVOC` and `APPROVE_X509_ROOT_CERT_REVOC` instead.

 - Who can send: Vendor account
-  - the sender's VID must match the vid field of the revoking certificates.
+  - the sender's VID must match the `vid` field of the revoking certificates.
 - Parameters:
   - subject: `string`  - certificates's `Subject` is base64 encoded subject DER sequence bytes
   - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`